+This program is open to Juniors and Seniors.
+The Work Study Program allows students to earn high school credit while being employed by a company/employer.
 Students planning to participate in the Workplace Readiness Program must have secured employment and completed all of the required paperwork prior to the first day of each semester.
 Any student who does not meet this requirement may not be enrolled in the program.
 If for some reason a student becomes unemployed, the student must immediately contact the counselor or teacher in charge of his/her program.

-Junior and Seniors may participate in the Workplace Career Readiness Program.
-The Work Study Program allows students to earn high school credit while being employed by a company/employer.
-Students must be ACTIVELY employed and have a supervisor willing to sign a contract and provide monthly evaluations.
+A loss of employment will require the student to be enrolled with a full course load on PHS campus.
+Students must be actively employed and have a supervisor agree to provide a contract and 1-3 evaluations per semester.
+Additionally, the student must provide biweekly timesheets to the Work Readiness Coordinator.
 Attendance is important in the work study program and the district attendance policy will be enforced.
+Grades will reflect compliance with these expectations.
 The student can be made ineligible if they fail a class.
-Students will conduct the majority of their work shifts during school hours and students are expected to work a minimum of 10 hours per week.
+Students will conduct the majority of their work shifts during school hours and students are expected to work 5 days a week.
+Students are required to work a minimum of 10 hours per week.
 Jobs must be in place by the second week of the semester.
-Students can earn 2 credits per semester.
+Students can earn 2 credits per semester/4 credits per year.

-Pawnee CUSD #11 Extra-Curricular Policy PURPOSE
+Pawnee CUSD #11 Extra-Curricular Policy

+PURPOSE